CoenWarmer/cheerio/packages/ios-app/SETUP.md

 ### Authentication

 - Register a new account or sign in with existing credentials
-- The app will show the room list after successful authentication
+- The app will show the event list after successful authentication

-### Room Tracking
+### Event Tracking

-1. Select a room from the list
+1. Select a event from the list
 2. Tap **"Start Tracking"**
 3. Grant location permission when prompted (select "Allow While Using App" or "Always Allow")
 4. The app will: